magento-hackathon/cli-plugin-list/README.md

 You can replace the area `frontend` with `adminhtml`, `webapi_rest`, `webapi_soap`.
 By default, `global` is used.
 In any case, global plugins are always displayed.

+By adding the option `-m, --module[=MODULE]` you can filter the results for one module only.

 ![preview](./doc/preview.png)

 # License